ZoeyLe3294/Fullstack-Engineer-Project/README.md

   *Objective*:
   >"In this project, you’ll build a message generator program that outputs a new, random message every time a user runs the program."

+My program will generate a character information details including name, appearance, list of personalities and job.

+Note from the program:

+* Name and Appearance are attached to each others

+* The number of personalities in the list is not fixed

+* Job is basically a random available job in the pool